ElenaUJ/MovieMate-backend/README.md

-# MyFlix-movie-app - The Backend
+# MovieMate-movie-app - The Backend

 ## Table of Contents